 The maximum number of ordinary shares which may be issued under the Share Option Plan and under any other SHL share incentive option plan is 4,077,346, subject to adjustments as provided in the Share Option Plan.
-As of April 15, 2024, 1,920,500 share options remain available for grant.
+As of May 1, 2025, 1,677,309 shares remain available for grant.

 Pursuant to the Share Option Plan, the exercise price shall be the closing price for an ordinary share on the last trading day prior to the grant, unless determined otherwise by our Board of Directors in its discretion.
 However, with respect to all option grants since May 2010, the Board of Directors determined in each case that the exercise price for such option grants shall be the average share price in the thirty (30) trading days preceding the date of grant.
-The foregoing has also been stipulated as the exercise price applicable to any grants of share-based compensation to our officers pursuant to our amended Compensation Policy adopted on September 21, 2020, which was in effect until September 21, 2023.
+The foregoing has also been stipulated as the exercise price applicable to any grants of share-based compensation to our officers pursuant to our Compensation Policy.
 Further, pursuant to a resolution of the Board as of November 7, 2010, all options issued under the Share Option Plan are exercised by way of the net exercise method.